How Much Do Tradesmen Cost in 2025?

 Window Fitter Wage

-Window fitters can earn a significant wage, as many are paid by the hour or per window.
-The average yearly wage for a window fitter is £40,000, however self-employed window fitters may only earn £31,000, while those who work for a well-established company can actually earn up to £65,000.
+Window fitters can earn a good wage, as many are paid by the hour or per window.
+The average yearly wage for a window fitter is around £34,000.
+Self-employed window fitters may earn closer to £31,000, while those working for a well-established company can earn up to £37,000 per year.

 FAQs